leoyang429/Five-in-A-Row/DEVELOPMENT.md

   - Added unit tests for Gomoku class as mentioned on Nov.
 25
   - Refactored Gomoku class so that it doesn't depend on openframeworks cpps which complicate the compile process for testing target
   - The final project is mostly done; still need to add ReadMe file

+- **12/11/19** Added Readme File
+ -  Cleaned up code according to issues on Dec.
+6
+ -  Changed the menu background picture
+ -  Added a Readme File